What Are The Best Resources For Competitive Programming?

 Cook the best recipe with your code, become a master chef, and get into the top companies.
 Sounds funny but CodeChef is really an awesome Indian-based competitive programming website that has a large community of programmers.
 It is an Indian educational initiative of Directi.
 Problems are categorized into different levels like Beginner, Easy, Medium, and Hard.

 Some of the beginners find this website a bit difficult even if they are solving easy-level questions over here.
 So switching to this website after HackerRank will be a good choice if you are starting from the very basic.
 The best thing about this website is that if you are unable to solve the problems, you can check the editorial, try to write a solution again, and get it accepted and if you have solved the problem still you can check the code of other good coders to find the best solution for the same problem.
 In both ways, you learn a lot.

-Codechef hosts mainly three contests every month i.e. Long Challenge (10 days long), Cook-off, and Lunchtime.
+Codechef hosts mainly four contests every month i.e. Long Challenge (3 days long), Starters, Cook-off, and Lunchtime.
+CodeChef Long Challenge and CodeChef Starters are very good contests for beginners to participate in.
 CodeChef also hosts a global programming event Snackdown to compete with the other programmers.
 They provide a variety of language choices and their programmers use the discussion boards to post the problems they encounter during practice or competition.
 AWS, Samsung, Alibaba Cloud. these are some top companies that hire candidates from this website.

 Google, Amazon, Facebook, Apple the top major tech companies hire candidates from LeetCode and the list doesn’t end here.
 Twitter, Yahoo, Uber, Pinterest, Bank of America, and a lot of product-based companies select programmers from LeetCode so you can’t deny that this website is one of the best sites for programmers to crack technical interviews, they have a huge collection of challenges for the interview preparation of these companies.